chapeupreto/andygrunwald.github.io/content/post/typo3-analytics-release-of-version-v0.1.0.md

 ## Roadmap for the next release

-Currently there is no strict roadmap for the next release.
+Currently, there is no strict roadmap for the next release.
 But we will try to focus on some things:

 * *Find a name*: We are looking for a new name for quite some time (see "TYPO3-Analytics is looking for a new name - suggestions welcome!").
 We try to find a new name and apply it to the ecosystem
 * *Make it more production ready*: We try to make the product more production ready.
 How?
-Add some more error checks, add some checks if the system is production ready, add a proof of concept for a more easier deployment (e.g. on a amazon cloud).
+Add some more error checks, add some checks if the system is production ready, add a proof of concept for a more easier deployment (e.g., on AWS).
 Ideas welcome!
-* *Prove the "productioness"*: We want to start some small analysis of open source projects and create reports for it that other people can see how to use this tool and what is it good for and how amazing such small piece of code can be.
+* *Prove the "productioness"*: We want to start some small analysis of open source projects and create reports for it that other people can see how to use this tool and what is it good for and how amazing, such small piece of code can be.
 * *Spread the work*: We want to communicate more (on barcamps, conferences, blogs) about it.
 We want to try to get more / the first external contributor.

 If you want to see some features in it, contact me!